 }

-- Preserves semantic structure
+- Maintain semantic structure

-- Reads naturally by screen readers
+- Reads naturally with screen readers

 <article class="article-card" aria-labelledby="article-title">